nghiapham1026/cs163/docs/project-doc.md

 ### **1. Data Overview and Summary Statistics**

 **Objective:**
-To provide an initial understanding of both weather and crop yield datasets by summarizing key characteristics and overall distributions of the data.
+To provide a foundational understanding of the weather and crop yield datasets by summarizing key characteristics and distributions of the data, including measures of central tendency, variability, and data ranges.

 **Techniques:**
 - **Descriptive Statistics:**
-  - **Mean, Median, and Mode:** Calculate these central tendency measures for continuous variables such as temperature, precipitation, humidity, and crop yield to understand the average conditions and productivity.
+  - **Mean, Median, and Mode:** Calculate these measures for continuous variables such as temperature, precipitation, and crop yield to understand baseline conditions and productivity trends.
-  - **Standard Deviation and Variance:** Measure the variability of weather variables and crop yield to assess the spread and dispersion of the data.
+  - **Standard Deviation and Variance:** Evaluate the variability in weather variables and crop yield data to assess dispersion, which helps identify areas with more stable or volatile conditions.
-  - **Min and Max Values:** Identify the range of weather conditions and crop yield values to understand the extremes observed in the dataset.
+  - **Min and Max Values:** Identify the range of observed weather conditions and crop yields, offering insight into extreme events or unusual productivity highs or lows.

 - **Distribution Analysis:**
-  - **Histograms:** Create histograms to visualize the frequency distribution of weather variables and crop yield (e.g., temperature distribution across regions or yield distribution for each crop).
+  - **Histograms:** Visualize the frequency distribution of weather and crop variables to understand the common ranges and identify any skewness (e.g., distribution of high temperature days or yield values).
-  - **Box Plots:** Use box plots to visualize the spread, central tendency, and potential outliers in both weather data and crop yield data.
+  - **Box Plots:** Use box plots to represent the spread, central tendency, and potential outliers in weather and crop yield data, helping detect anomalies and variations across counties and crops.

-### **2. Temporal Analysis**
+### **2. Temporal Analysis and Feature Engineering**

 **Objective:**
-To analyze how weather variables change over time and assess how these changes correlate with crop yield during different growing seasons.
+To examine temporal trends and seasonal patterns in weather data and assess their effects on crop yield.
+This includes creating lagged weather and crop variables to capture temporal dependencies.

 **Techniques:**

+- **Lagged Feature Engineering:**
+  - **Implementation:** Generate lagged features for weather variables (e.g., high temperature days, precipitation) and crop yield variables (e.g., yield per acre, production per acre).
+  - **Purpose:** By incorporating lagged features, we capture the delayed effects of past weather events on current crop outcomes, improving model accuracy.
+  - **Imputation of Missing Values:** Use forward and backward filling methods for missing values in lagged features, particularly for initial years where lagged data may be unavailable.

 - **Seasonal Decomposition (STL Decomposition):**
-  - **Implementation Plan:** Use STL decomposition to break down weather data (e.g., temperature, precipitation) into seasonal, trend, and residual components.
+  - **Objective:** Break down time series data (e.g., temperature and precipitation) into trend, seasonal, and residual components to better understand seasonal patterns.
-    - Select appropriate timeframes for weather data (e.g., daily or monthly) and crop yield data (e.g., seasonal) to capture seasonal variations.
-    - Apply **STL decomposition** to visualize and analyze how seasonal weather patterns correspond with crop productivity (e.g., rainfall during growing seasons correlating with higher yields).
+  - **Method:** Use STL decomposition to analyze how seasonal weather fluctuations (e.g., rainfall during planting season) correlate with crop productivity, and examine variations by region (e.g., coastal vs. inland).
-    - Assess regional variations (e.g., Coastal, Inland, Central Valley) to determine how different regions experience unique seasonal patterns that impact crop yield.

-- **Autoregressive Integrated Moving Average (ARIMA):**
-  - **Implementation Plan:** Fit ARIMA models to forecast short-term weather conditions.
-    - Conduct **exploratory data analysis (EDA)** to determine the appropriate differencing for stationarity of the time series data.
-    - Use **ACF** and **PACF** plots to identify the optimal order for the ARIMA model (p, d, q).
-    - Train the ARIMA model on historical weather data, focusing on short-term predictions of temperature and precipitation.
-    - Validate the model’s performance using metrics like **Mean Absolute Error (MAE)** and compare predicted weather values with real-time data.
-    - Integrate crop yield data into the model to predict how upcoming weather conditions might influence yields.

-### **3. Anomaly Detection**
+### **3. Anomaly Detection for Extreme Weather Events**

 **Objective:**
-To identify unusual or extreme weather events (e.g., heatwaves, droughts) that deviate significantly from historical norms and assess their impact on crop yield.
+To identify extreme weather events (e.g., heatwaves, heavy rainfall) that deviate from historical norms and assess their potential impact on crop yields.

 **Techniques:**

+- **Threshold-Based Extreme Weather Metrics:**
+  - **Implementation:** Define location-specific thresholds (e.g., top 10% of historical high temperatures) to calculate extreme weather metrics such as high temperature days, heavy rain days, and high wind days.
+  - **Purpose:** Summarize extreme weather occurrences by year and location, enabling direct correlation analysis with crop outcomes.

 - **Z-Score Analysis:**
-  - **Implementation Plan:**
-    - Calculate the mean and standard deviation of weather variables (e.g., temperature, precipitation) from historical data.
-    - Compute **Z-scores** for each weather observation to measure the number of standard deviations away from the mean.
+  - **Objective:** Standardize weather observations to identify anomalies by calculating Z-scores, which represent the number of standard deviations from the mean.
-    - Identify anomalies (e.g., extreme temperatures or rainfall) by setting a threshold (e.g., Z-scores exceeding ±3).
-    - Overlay weather anomalies with crop yield data to assess whether extreme weather events had significant effects on yield.
+  - **Application:** Flag extreme weather events (e.g., Z-scores exceeding ±3) and overlay them with crop yield data to assess their impact on productivity.

-- **Interquartile Range (IQR) Method:**
-  - **Implementation Plan:**
-    - Calculate the **first (Q1)** and **third quartiles (Q3)** of weather data to compute the **IQR**.
-    - Define upper and lower bounds (e.g., Q1 - 1.5 * IQR and Q3 + 1.5 * IQR) to detect weather outliers (e.g., extreme rainfall or drought).
-    - Visualize outliers using box plots and examine how these anomalies correlate with crop yield drops during specific growing seasons.

-### **4. Correlation Analysis Between Weather and Crop Yield**
+### **4. Correlation and Hypothesis Testing Between Weather and Crop Yield**

 **Objective:**
-To explore the relationships between weather variables (e.g., temperature, precipitation) and crop yield to identify how short-term weather fluctuations affect agricultural productivity.
+To evaluate the relationships between weather variables (e.g., temperature, precipitation) and crop outcomes (e.g., yield per acre, production per acre) and identify significant predictors for each county-crop combination.

 **Techniques:**

-- **Pearson and Spearman Correlation Analysis:**
+- **Pearson Correlation Analysis:**
-  - Use **Pearson correlation** to assess linear relationships and **Spearman correlation** for non-linear relationships between weather variables and crop yield.
+  - **Implementation:** Calculate Pearson correlation coefficients to measure linear relationships between weather variables and crop yields.
-  - Identify which weather factors (e.g., temperature, rainfall) most strongly influence yield for each crop (e.g., almonds, tomatoes, grapes).
+  - **Purpose:** Identify which weather factors have the strongest influence on specific crop types and regions, guiding feature selection for predictive models.

-- **Scatter Plots:**
-  - Visualize relationships between weather variables (e.g., temperature vs. precipitation) and crop yield to detect patterns or thresholds where yield is significantly impacted.
+- **Multiple Regression Analysis for Hypothesis Testing:**
+  - **Objective:** Test the hypothesis that extreme weather variables significantly affect crop outcomes.
+  - **Approach:** Perform regression analysis to identify significant predictors and measure the direction of their impact on harvested acres, yield per acre, and production per acre.
+  - **Conclusion:** Evaluate the hypothesis based on p-values and coefficients, documenting weather factors that consistently impact yields across different counties and crops.

-### **5. Data Completeness and Integrity**
+### **5. Machine Learning Models and Feature Selection**

 **Objective:**
-To ensure the quality and consistency of weather and crop yield data for accurate analysis and predictions.
+To develop predictive models for crop yields and production, incorporating weather and lagged crop features to improve performance.

 **Techniques:**

+- **Model Selection and Comparison:**
+  - **Models Used:** Random Forest, Lasso, Ridge, and Support Vector Regressor to capture different relationships between weather and crop variables.
+  - **Cross-Validation:** Apply time series cross-validation to assess model stability and performance across different time periods.
+  - **Evaluation Metrics:** Use R-squared and Root Mean Squared Error (RMSE) to compare model accuracy for each county-crop combination, determining the best-performing model for each.

+- **Incorporation of Significant and Lagged Features:**
+  - **Feature Engineering:** Include only significant weather features based on correlation analysis, and add lagged weather and crop variables to capture delayed effects.
+  - **Recursive Feature Elimination (RFE):** Use RFE to eliminate less relevant features, focusing models on the most impactful predictors for each county-crop combination.

+### **6. Data Completeness and Integrity**

+**Objective:**
+To ensure the reliability of the weather and crop yield data, addressing any gaps or inconsistencies before analysis and modeling.

+**Techniques:**

-- **Missing Value Analysis:**
+- **Missing Value Analysis and Imputation:**
-  - Analyze patterns of missing values in both weather and crop yield data to understand their distribution and potential impact on analysis.
+  - **Objective:** Address missing values in weather and crop data, particularly for lagged features with missing initial years.
-  - Use appropriate **imputation strategies** (e.g., forward/backward fill for time series data) to handle missing data and minimize its effect on results.
+  - **Methods:** Use forward and backward fill techniques for time series imputation, maintaining data continuity while minimizing the impact on results.

 - **Data Consistency Checks:**
+  - **Objective:** Verify that weather and crop data align with known historical patterns and ensure cross-dataset consistency.
-  - Perform **data validation** by cross-referencing weather data with known historical trends and comparing crop yield data against established benchmarks for accuracy.
+  - **Validation Steps:** Compare data from different sources, check for outliers or discrepancies, and validate data accuracy against established benchmarks to enhance data integrity.
-  - Ensure consistency across datasets (e.g., weather data from different sources or crop yield data for different regions) to avoid discrepancies in analysis.

 ## Automation, Scalability, and Portability